aleen42/PersonalWiki/projectManagement/review/review.md

 - One of PERT’s main disadvantages is that it does not address the risk associated with duration estimates.

-> *<strong>wrong reason</strong>: PERT’s main disadvantages are that it involves more work than CPM because it requires several duration estimates*
+> *<strong>wrong reason</strong>: PERT's main disadvantages are that it involves more work than CPM because it requires several duration estimates*

 - The final process in project time management is developing the schedule.